Cherreads

 Lian Yue laughed softly.
 "You are indeed a fool, Shen Han."
 She walked closer, her eyes hardened with determination.
 "You are a general, yes.
 But you are merely a soldier under the Emperor's control.
 As for me, I am the Emperor's precious daughter.
 I control him.
 And so you, my precious general, have no power."
 She leaned in, her lips close to his ear.
 "You are under my control."

 Seeing the despair spread across Shen Han's face, Lian Yue felt a thrill of satisfaction.
 She turned gracefully, ready to leave, when she paused.
 "Prepare yourself, General.
 Seven days cannot come soon enough."
-She smirked over her shoulder as she walked away.
+She smiled over her shoulder as she walked away.
 Every step radiated confidence and victory.

 Behind her, Shen Han's hands remained clenched.
 He exhaled slowly, a mix of fury and despair coursing through him, the weight of the Emperor's decree pressing down harder than the palace walls themselves.